sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## SFU

 Selective Forwarding Units (SFUs) as described in {{Section 3.7 of ?RFC7667}}
-receives the RTP streams from each participant and selects which ones should be forwarded to each of the other participants.
+receive the RTP streams from each participant and select which ones should be forwarded to each of the other participants.
 There are several approaches about how to do this stream selection but in general, in order to do so, the SFU needs to access metadata associated to each frame and modify the RTP information of